omw2code/mTorrent/README.md

 # mTorrent Client
-A more modern and modular approach to the BitTorrent protocol using modern C++ standards.
+A modern approach to the BitTorrent protocol using modern C++ standards.